The 13 best waterside restaurants in Singapore

 Caffe Fernet

-Why: What’s not to like about an informal terrace that overlooks Collyer Quay, particular when the menu promotes a winning mix of popular Italian favourites such as aged Parma ham, fritto misto or squid together with tiger prawns, pasta and the odd more substantial dish?
+Why: What’s not to like about an informal terrace that overlooks Collyer Quay, particular when the menu offers a winning mix of popular Italian favourites such as aged Parma ham, fritto misto or squid together with tiger prawns, pasta and the odd more substantial dish?

 Where: Customs House,70 Collyer Quay, #01-05, 049323